arejasverduras/nextjs-blog/posts/ssg-ssr.md

 ---
 layout: blog
-title: When to WAWAWA Use Static Generation v.s.
+title: When to BLAH Use Static Generation v.s.
 Server-side Rendering
 date: 2020-01-02
 ---